PeterCamilleri/CX16/docs/memory.md

 p.s.
 I have no affiliation in any way, shape or form with DigiKey.

+## Hidden Traps

+The greatest danger for a potential system designer using the W65C02S at high speeds is capacitance.
+While a detailed look at capacitance is well beyond the scope of this discussion, it is helpful to know that anytime a path for electricity is created, so too is capacitance.

+The critical W65C02S parameter is Cext which specifies the maximum capacitance that may be attached to the processor and still be guaranteed to meet its timing specifications.
+That figure is a scant 35pF.
+That tiny allowance must be sufficient for all the chips connected to the CPU as well as the capacitance of the PCB traces involved.
+A decent approximation of trace capacitance is about 6 pF for every 10 cm of PCB trace.

+On a large board like the Commander X 16, this adds up in a big hurry and it is very easy to go over the maximum allowed capacitance.
+When that happens, signals from the CPU may be delayed beyond specified values leading to incorrect or unstable operation of the system.

 ## Fixes

 So what can be done to solve the problem of devices being too slow to respond